shubham-cpp/dotfiles/.config/yazi/plugins/bookmarks.yazi/README.md

 Furthermore, you can customize the notification messages with `notify.message`.
 For the `new` and `delete` messages, the `<key>` and `<folder>` keywords can be used, which will be replaced by the respective new/deleted bookmark's associated key and folder.

+### `custom_desc_input`

+When enabled, user can change description for new bookmark before it is saved.

+By default the custom description input is filled with path.

+### `show_keys`

+When enabled, saving a new bookmark will display a list of all available keys.

+If a key already has a saved bookmark, its description will be shown.

+This helps prevent accidental overwriting of existing bookmarks.

+By default no information is shown.